rnikutta/hypercubizer/README.md

 **Author:** Robert Nikutta

-**Version:** 2016-02-12
+**Version:** 2017-01-10

 **License:** BSD 3-clause, please see [LICENSE](./LICENSE) file

 **Synopsis:**
-Convert an entire directory (possibly with sub-directories) of template-based model text files (i.e. each file is one realization of a model, with the model results stored as columns in the files) to a number of N-dimensional hypercubes.
+Convert an entire directory (possibly with sub-directories) of template-based model files (i.e. each file is one realization of a model, with the model results stored in the files, for instance as columns, or arrays, or slices, etc.) to a number of N-dimensional hypercubes.
 The values of the model parameters that generated a file must be contained in the file names.

-Each column to be read from the files will result in one hypercube computed.
-The shape and dimensionality of the cubes will be determined from the number of parameters of the model that generated the text files.
+Each data element (e.g. a column, an image, a slice, ...) that is read from the files will result in one hypercube computed.
+The shape and dimensionality of the cubes will be automatically determined from the number of parameters of the model that generated the files.

 **Example:**

-All you need to provide is the root directory containing the text files, a pattern for the file names, an which columns you want to be read from the files (and turned into hypercubes, like this:
+All you need to provide is the root directory containing the model output files, a pattern for the file names, and potentiall some keyword arguments to the actual function that will read the files.
+Functions to read column-based ASCII files (CSV or white-space separated files), and to read CLUMPY image FITS files, are already provided.
+New read functions can be very easily added.

+In this example, we assume column-based ASCII files.
+Just specify root directory, file name pattern, and which columns you want to be read from the files (and turned into hypercubes, like this:

 ```python
 rootdir = '/home/foo/superproject'